kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 Testing is a crucial part of Kùzu to ensure the correct functioning of the system.
 The general principle for our testing is to avoid testing components individually, instead we should route all tests, when possible, in the end-to-end way through Cypher statements.
-In this way, we developed our own testing framework to perform end-to-end tests using Cypher statements.
+In this way, we have designed a bespoke testing framework, which facilitates comprehensive end-to-end tests via Cypher statements.

-To use the testing framework, the developer must create a `.test` file located inside `test/test_files` directory.
-The test file has two parts, the header and the test body.
+In order to use the e2e testing framework, developers are required to generate a .test file, which should be placed in the `test/test_files` directory.
+Each test file comprises two key sections: the test header and test body.
 In the header section, the developer specifies the dataset to be used, the test group name and other optional parameters such as `BUFFER_POOL_SIZE`.

 Here is a basic example of a test: